imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 | ------------------------------- | ------------------------------------------ | -------- | ------------ |
 | [Radarr](https://radarr.video/) | [GitHub](https://github.com/Radarr/Radarr) | torrent  | Sonarr       |

 If you're a movie buff who relies on BitTorrent to build your collection, then Radarr is your new best friend.
-This is open-source software automates the process of finding, downloading, and organizing your movie library and keeps your collection up-to-date.
+This open-source software automates the process of finding, downloading, and organizing your movie library and keeps your collection up-to-date.
 Tell Radarr which movies you want (and in what quality), and it scours the web using your Jackett indexers.
 Once it finds a match, Radarr automatically downloads the movie for you.
-We can add upcoming movies to Radarr watchlist, and it will automatically download them on their release date or whenever they become available on your chosen indexers.
+You can add upcoming movies to Radarr's watchlist, and it will automatically download them on their release date or whenever they become available on your chosen indexers.

 ### Plex